yupimaki/blog/content/portfolio/2017-02-01-avoid-netflix-geofencing.md

 This command simply starts google chrome, however specifies that it connects to the web through a proxy server.
 We specify the `SOCKS5` endpoint as `localhost` at port `1089`, which we know is dynamically routing our web traffic through some other country.

-Now all you have to do to is to run the command `XXX-netflix` in the terminal to launch a web browser, geofenced to another country.
+Now all you have to do to is to run the command `socks-XXX` in the terminal to launch a web browser, geofenced to another country.
 When done, tear down the tunnel using `port-kill ssh`, or simply leave it running.

 Thanks for reading,